tylore/fer/README.md

 ##GitHub Push Protocol

 NOTE: Anything listed with quotes and italics i.e "*branch name*" means you have to replace that text with the nouns from the Ruby project.
+###ALWAYS PULL BEFORE YOU PUSH
+After you have created your branch here is the procedure for makign edits.

 1. git checkout "*branch name*"
 2. git add -A